sagemathinc/cocalc/notes/final_push.md

 - (0:30?) [x] (0:30) sagews: make markdown mode optionally leaves content of $'s untouched (wraps them all in spans?); but should *still* allow $a\_1$ for compatibility -- I just enabled "code\_friendly", for the worksheet, which does what we want...

---> - (1:00?) [ ] sage server: fix parsing of blocks to not string whitespace, since that tricks certain % modes.
+- (1:00?) [x] (0:07) sage server: fix parsing of blocks to not string whitespace, since that tricks certain % modes.

----
+- (0:45?) [x] (0:22) tooltip over connecting speed looks absurd

 ## Deployment

+- (2:00?) [ ] deploy: implement ability to backup projects compressed to the database.
+E.g., any project never backed up or modified in the last n hours.... gets saved to DB as *highly* compressed tarball.
 - (0:30?) [ ] deploy: make sure 4 machines have kernel opts that Keith reported are needed now for reboot to work: https://mail.google.com/mail/u/0/?shva=1#inbox/13e2db89829eed81
 - (1:00?) [ ] deploy: create the file that describes topology of everything.
-- (1:00?) [ ] deploy: create VM template for running user code
+- (1:00?) [ ] deploy: create a VM for running user code
-- (2:00?) [ ] deploy: implement ability to backup projects compressed to the database.
-E.g., any project never backed up or modified in the last n hours.... gets saved to DB as *highly* compressed tarball.
+- (1:00?) [ ] deploy: setup full-size lvm for the 4 machines (all identical)
+- (1:00?) [ ] deploy: setup password auth and security for cassandra on machines, as added level of protection.

-- (1:00?) [ ] deploy: implement database dump and restore (to text)
+- (1:00?) [ ] deploy: implement database dump and restore (to text) -- http://www.datastax.com/dev/blog/simple-data-importing-and-exporting-with-cassandra
 - (1:00?) [ ] deploy: upgrade db on cloud.sagemath.org
 - (1:00?) [ ] deploy: run code that backs up all projects to DB
 - (1:00?) [ ] deploy: copy database over to new machines

-- (1:00?) [ ] deploy: setup full-size lvm for the 4 machines (all identical)
-- (1:00?) [ ] deploy: setup password auth and security for cassandra on machines, as added level of protection.
+---

 later but very soon: